UnaBiz/unashield/docs/hardware.md

 UnaShield V1(A) embeds a Radiocrafts SIGFOX module **RC1692HP-SIG,** certified for RCZ2 and RCZ4; UnaShield V2 / V2S uses a WISOL SIGFOX module in the **WSSFM10R Series,** certified for all four RCZs.
 The SIGFOX modules may be controlled via the **UART interface** with serial terminal commands (similar to the **AT Command Format** used by modems).

-#### UnaShield V1(A)：Radiocrafts RC1692HP-SIG, for RCZ2 and 4
+#### **UnaShield V1A：Radiocrafts RC1692HP-SIG, for RCZ2 and 4**

-#### UnaShield V2 / V2S：WISOL WSSFM10R, for all RCZs: RCZ1, 2, 3 and 4
+#### **UnaShield V2 / V2S：WISOL WSSFM10R, for all RCZs: RCZ1, 2, 3 and 4**

 ### 3. Arduino Uno Standard Header

-There are four Arduino standard headers (pin connectors) on UnaShield: one 6-pin header, two 8-pin headers, and one 10-pin header.
-Not all Arduino pins are used by the UnaShield, some are passed through by the UnaShield.
+UnaShield has four Arduino standard headers (pin connectors): one 6-pin header, two 8-pin headers, and one 10-pin header.
+Not all Arduino pins are used by the UnaShield, some Arduino pins are passed through unmodified by UnaShield.

 You may use the unused Arduino pins to connect other sensors and components.
 However take note that the voltage level of Arduino Uno R3 is **5V,** which may not be directly usable by some sensors or components.